WCW Nitro Revisited

 Cruiserweight Contender - Disco Inferno

 Disco Inferno did indeed hold the cruiserweight title for a time.
 It was a controversial reign as the Inferno had cheated the weight class restrictions.
-There were several segments tracking Disco Inferno's attempts to get leaner to enter the cruiserweight class.
+There were several segments tracking Disco Inferno's attempts to get leaner in order to enter the cruiserweight class.
 Disco's antics were always amusing and he successfully shifted away from his disco shtick to give his character more dimensions and greater depth.
 Disco Inferno hustled to get into the cruiserweight class and then became a pledge for the nWo Wolfpac.
 He then bossed around the Mamalukes and after that, he played third fiddle to Konnan and Rey Mysterio in the Filthy Animals.
 Although his time in WCW was diverse, the most entertaining highlight of his career was definitely his bid for the Cruiserweight title.